-'With kitchens being the place for entertaining guests, everyday dining and grabbing a quick morning coffee – it’s often a space we need to adapt to several different scenarios’ says Clotilde Passalacqua, Interior Design Manager at IKEA UK & Ireland.
-‘Even if your kitchen is cosy, there are clever table solutions that allow you to entertain, without compromising your day-to-day space.'
+'With kitchens being the place for entertaining guests, everyday dining and grabbing a quick morning coffee – it’s often a space we need to adapt to several different scenarios,' says Clotilde from IKEA.
+'Even if your kitchen is cosy, there are clever small kitchen table solutions that allow you to entertain, without compromising your day-to-day space.'

-As with any kitchen, but particularly in a small kitchen, choosing multifunctional designs allows you to tailer your space to suit your needs.
+As with any kitchen, but particularly those on the more petite side, choosing kitchen space savers like multifunctional designs allows you to tailer your space to suit your needs.
 A drop leaf table that extends means you can go from slimline breakfast bar feel to a generous banquette table in no time at all.
 Folding chairs ensure surplus seats aren't taking up unwanted space when not in use.

-A wall-mounted table is always a winning way to save valuable floorspace in a small room.
+A wall-mounted small kitchen table is always a winning way to save valuable floor space in a room.
 Elevating the design frees up the space below, leaving room for extra storage and even a moveable kitchen trolley.
 As long as there is space for legs to fit under the small table when seated, anything goes.